Get a quick sale!

 Having said that, it’s amazing how many people have just swallowed all the cheap lines about having bread baking, and a pot of coffee boiling, to sell the ambiance of the place as the doorbell goes.
 What many people have forgotten, however – and what will therefore give you the edge – is not only the interior of your house and all its commensurate aromas… but what lies outside.

-The experts will tell you that you should have blinds and curtains fully open when you have people inspect the property, and that sunlight brightens up a room, and can given give the impression of more space.
+The experts will tell you that you should have blinds and curtains fully open when you have people inspect the property, and that sunlight brightens up a room and can give the impression of more space.
 However, you can open all the windows, and have fresh air blowing through the rooms… but what about the other side of the window?
-Many people simply forget the garden when they come to sell, when it really should be considered another room of the house, and accorded the same attention.
+Many people simply forget the garden when they come to sell when it really should be considered another room of the house, and accorded the same attention.

 Your house needs to have ‘kerb appeal’… in other words, it needs to make a first impression as soon as the buyer pulls up at the house, not when they walk through the front door.
 So that means looking after the garden, front and back.

 So here’s a 10-point guide for what to do to the outside areas of the property, to give you the best chance of making a sale.
 Take time out to look around your outdoor areas, then read over this checklist.
-And remember… you only have one chance to make a first impression!
+And remember… You only have one chance to make a first impression!

 1) Critical analysis